ghost-coin/ghost-legacy/SECURITY.md

 ## Supported Versions

-Versions of Particl Core that are currently supported with security updates:
+Versions of Ghost Core that are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |